clellmann/particle-kriging/README.md

 There the Workflow DAGs can be operated and triggered.

-Results of the tasks can be found in docker container at `/usr/local/airflow/results`.
+Results of the tasks can be found in docker container at `/usr/local/airflow/results` or in the docker volume `airflow-results`.

 ## Workflows